thomas-fred/utilities/README.md

 - `py-open`: quickly open datafiles files with (geo)pandas, drop into prompt
 - `pk-pkg-history`: display installed Python packages, locations and install dates
 - `mdb-to-csv`: translate a Microsoft Access database into a set of CSV files
+- `update-gateway-ssh-config`: Update a remote host's SSH config with your host's IP

 ## Installation